CCrawford7/hyperscribe/DEV_GUIDE.md

   Keeps the textarea typography in sync with the chosen controls and emits changes upstream so the popup can persist them.

 - **Download Helper (`modules/downloadHelper.js`)**
   Wraps `chrome.downloads.download` with a fallback anchor-based download for environments where the API call fails (e.g., during development without permissions).
+File exports default to `hyprscr-DD-MM-YYYY.txt` to keep local notes organized chronologically.

 ### Working with the Popup
 - Toolbar controls cover note copying/clearing, the compact theme button (opens a preset panel for Default Bright, Default Dark, Monokai, Nord, Dracula), font panel toggle, emoji picker, and exporting notes.